opendxl/opendxl-domaintools-client-python/pydoc/_sources/basichostdomainsexample.rst.txt

 From the DomainTools
 `Host Domains documentation <https://www.domaintools.com/resources/api-documentation/reverse-ip/>`_:

-    The Reverse IP API provides a list of domain names that share the same Internet host (i.e. the same IP address).
-You can request an IP address directly, or you can provide a domain name; if you provide a domain name, the API will respond with the list of other domains that share the same IP.
+    `"The Reverse IP API provides a list of domain names that share the same Internet host (i.e. the same IP address).
+You can request an IP address directly, or you can provide a domain name; if you provide a domain name, the API will respond with the list of other domains that share the same IP."`